San Jose Cost of Living Analysis: Housing, Wages, and Economics

 See personalized rates — free, no obligation.

-The median home value in San Jose, CA is $1,187,800, reflecting the city's status as a high-demand, high-cost real estate market.
+The median home value in San Jose is $1,187,800, reflecting the high demand and limited inventory characteristic of the Silicon Valley housing market.